enjarai/client-paintings/README.md

         └── painting3.json
 ```

-The source for the default included pack can be easily browsed
+The source for the default included pack can be browsed
 [here](https://github.com/enjarai/client-paintings/tree/master/src/main/resources/resourcepacks/default).